-Upwellings of cold (11-12 °C), nutrient-rich water occurs in summer between Portland in Victoria and the Eastern Great Australian Bight (Herzfeld and Tomczak 1999).
-These upwellings are driven by strong south-easterly winds that push surface water away from the coast and encourage deep, nutrient rich, water to flow to the surface (Middleton and Platov 2003, Middleton and Bye 2007).
+The Bonney Upwelling brings cold (11-12 °C), nutrient-rich water in summer across the relatively narrow continental shelf between Portland and Robe (Butler et al. 2002).
+This upwelling is driven by strong south-easterly winds that push surface water away from the coast and encourage deep, nutrient rich, water to flow to the surface (Middleton and Platov 2003, Middleton and Bye 2007).
 El Niño-Southern Oscillation events are characteristically associated with stronger, more persistent south-easterly winds during summer and can enhance upwellings (Middleton and Bye 2007).
-Upwellings adjacent to the western Kangaroo Island coastline draw from a pool of cold water (the "Kangaroo Island Pool") that originates from the Murray Canyons south of the island (McClatchie et al. 2006).

-Information on upwellings will be required to interpret changes in ecological and socioeconomic indicators.
-For example, inter-annual variations in the strength of upwellings within or adjacent to the SKIMP could influence the following species:
+Information on upwellings will be required to interpret changes in ecological and socio-economic indicators.
+For example, inter-annual variations in the strength of upwellings within or adjacent to the LSEMP could influence the following species:

 - Growth rates in a range of species are influenced by water temperature (see Section 6.1). - Rock lobster densities may increase due to increased phytoplankton productivity associated with upwellings (Linnane et al. 2015).
 Catch rates were found to increase in response to decreases in bottom temperature associated with upwellings (Feenstra et al 2014). - Small pelagic fish including Australian sardines and anchovies benefit from increased phytoplankton production and associated enhancement of zooplankton (Ward et al. 2006).
-Predators of sardines and anchovies including, long-nosed fur seals and southern bluefin tuna may also benefit (Ward et al. 2006, Goldsworthy et al. 2011).
+Predators of sardines and anchovies including long-nosed fur seals and southern bluefin tuna may also benefit (Ward et al. 2006, Goldsworthy et al. 2011). - Blue whales aggregate along this coastline to feed during upwellings between November and May each year, mainly between Port MacDonnell and Warrnambool (Gill et al. 2011, DENR 2010).

-Baseline information on upwellings relevant to the SKIMP includes:
+Baseline information on upwellings relevant to the LSEMP includes:

-• An index of upwelling based on wind stress has been developed (following the methods of van Ruth et al. 2010, Figure 24).
+• An index of upwelling based on wind stress has been developed (following the methods of van Ruth et al. 2010, Figure 25).

-Figure 24.
+Figure 25.
 Percentage of days per year with favourable upwelling conditions, using an index of upwelling based on wind stress (following the methods of van Ruth et al. 2010).
 Data are missing for about 4 weeks in each year between 2000 and 2003 and about 1 week in 2010.
 Data were sourced from the Integrated Marine Observing System (IMOS) - IMOS is a national collaborative research infrastructure, supported by the Australian Government.